vupil/vupil.github.io/_posts/2021-03-12-reactionprediction.md

 ---
-title: 'Can AI take over chemistry (and chemists)'
+title: 'Can AI take over chemistry (and chemists)?'
 date: 2021-03-12
 permalink: /posts/2021/03/Can AI take over chemistry (and chemists)/
 tags: